Xnuvers007/Xnuvers007.github.io/logging.md

 ⏰ Diperbarui pada:
-- WIB: Kamis, 25 Juni 2026 18.46.44 UTC
+- WIB: Kamis, 25 Juni 2026 21.49.39 UTC
-- WITA: Kamis, 25 Juni 2026 19.46.44 UTC
+- WITA: Kamis, 25 Juni 2026 22.49.39 UTC
-- WIT: Kamis, 25 Juni 2026 20.46.44 UTC
+- WIT: Kamis, 25 Juni 2026 23.49.39 UTC

 Kutipan Inspiratif:
-"Strategy is a style of thinking, a conscious and deliberate process, an intensive implementation system, the science of insuring future success."
+"Friendship is born at that moment when one person says to another: What!
+You too?
+I thought I was the only one."

-Kategori: success
+Kategori: friendship